5 Telltale Signs You're Giving Your Plant Too Much Water

 5 signs of overwatering.

 A plant's roots require a balance of water and oxygen to thrive, and when there's too much water, they essentially drown.
+(This is also known as root rot.)
 While every plant variety has its own way of expressing itself, these are the five most common signs of potential overwatering:

-Wilson notes soft and squishy stems are another visible sign of overwatering, particularly on alocasias.
+Wilson notes soft and squishy stems are another visible sign of overwatering.
 These appear because the whole plant is taking in too much moisture and starting to puff up and lose firmness.

 Gnats and other pests love damp soil.
-If you're noticing pests hover around your plants, it might be time to scope out the soil.
+If you're noticing pests hover around your plants, it might be time to scope things out.

-You can confirm any suspected diagnosis by gently shaking it out of its container and checking out the root system.
+You can confirm any suspected diagnosis by gently shaking your plant out of its container and checking out its root system.
 If overwatering is the issue, the roots will look dark and feel mushy to the touch.
-The plant's soil may also give off a sour, funky smell, due to water-loving bacteria forming around the roots.
+The plant's soil may also give off a sour, funky smell, due to water-loving bacteria forming around those roots.

 How to fix an overwatered plant.

-If you're pretty sure your plant has fallen victim to an accidental overwatering, have no fear.
-It can be revived, though, yes, there are some fatal cases.
+If you're pretty sure your plant has fallen victim to an accidental overwatering, no need to freak out yet.
+It can be revived in some (but not all) cases.

 The bottom line.

 This greenery woe happens to the best of us, but it doesn't have to spell the end of your favorite plant.
-Learn what each of your plants' water requirements are, and do your best to stick to them, but when overwatering happens, now you know what to do.
+Learn what each of your plants' water requirements are, and do your best to stick to them—and when overwatering happens, now you know what to do.